-The second installment in Ron Howard’s Robert Langdon film adaptations of Dan Brown’s novels, ‘Angels & Demons’ follows Professor Langdon (Tom Hanks) amidst a theft at Large Hadron Collider facility in Geneva leading up to a broader conspiracy in the Vatican.
+The second installment in Ron Howard’s Robert Langdon film adaptations of Dan Brown’s novels, ‘Angels & Demons’ follows Professor Langdon (Tom Hanks) amidst a theft at Large Hadron Collider facility in Geneva, leading up to a broader conspiracy in the Vatican.
 In the film, Langdon tries to stop an impending nuclear attack on the city, which may cause a catastrophic war between religion and science.

-Ron Howard’s attempts to recreate the essence of ‘The Da Vinci Code’ (2006) surpasses his previous effort and gives an amazing and mind-bending suspense-thriller to the audience.
+Ron Howard’s attempts to recreate the essence of ‘The Da Vinci Code’ (2006) surpass his previous effort and give an amazing and mind-bending suspense-thriller to the audience.
 Dealing with a sensitive topic of Catholic beliefs coinciding with the scientific evolution, Howard, through his experienced directorial vision, is able to put Brown’s words from the book in a profound and beautiful with some fine changes to accommodate the perceptions of the modern-day moviegoers.
 As the film is about to have a heroic end, a bomb drops on the audience in the final scene, which is easily capable of taking them into shock.
 One of the best sequels to date, Angels & Demons is a great escape from traditional detective-style films.